 Project Drawdown is an accessible and comprehensive inventory of solutions to global warming: a catalogue of the top 80 methods and technologies for reducing and removing carbon emissions.
 By scaling up existing solutions, it is not only possible to stop global warming, but to reverse it.
-Most climate solutions also make social and economic sense, making us healthier and better off.
+At the same time, most climate solutions also make social and economic sense, making us healthier and better off.

 A catalogue of solutions